FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/tutorials/dart/basics/server.md

 1. Ensure `fx serve` is running in a separate tab and connected to an instance of Fuchsia (e.g. running in QEMU using `fx qemu`), then run the server:

-   Note: The component should be referenced by its [URL][glossary-url], which is determined with the [`fuchsia-pkg://` scheme][glossary-scheme].
+   Note: The component should be referenced by its [URL][glossary.component url], which is determined with the `[fuchsia-pkg://][glossary.fuchsia-pkg URL]` scheme.
 The package name in the URL matches the `package_name` field in the `fuchsia_package` declaration, and the manifest path in `meta/` matches the target name of the `fuchsia_component`.

    ```
-   fx shell run fuchsia-pkg://fuchsia.com/echo-rust-dart#meta/echo-server.cmx
+   fx shell run fuchsia-pkg://fuchsia.com/echo-dart-server#meta/echo-server.cmx
    ```

 ## Implement the server